rdancer/node-chimera/README.md

     apt-get install libfreetype6-dev libfontconfig1-dev libssl-dev

-Since nodejs comes with it's own version of ssl, we have to make Qt also use this version of ssl or else we'll have segfaults.
+Since nodejs comes with its own version of ssl, we have to make Qt also use this version of ssl or else we'll have segfaults.
 Compile the openssl included first (we have some additional flags like `-fPIC` which allow the libraries to be statically included later on).
 Here are all the steps required to build chimera: